 OS101 : Int. to Oceanography and Env.
 Science - Formerly OS101 (Introduction to Marine Science AND/OR Introduction to Marine and Environmental Science).
 An introduction to the physics, chemistry, geology, and biology of coastal and marine ecosystems.
 Laboratory emphasis is on sampling methods, data analysis, and the interactions among coastal and marine environmental phenomena.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Lab.
 3, Cr.
 4.